konstructio/kubefirst/docs/kubefirst/local/explore/overview.md

 After closing the handoff screen, you can also have access to the same credentials via the `~/.kubefirst` file, that hosts the initial credentials for all the installed applications.

+Note: please ensure Docker is running on your computer.
+Without docker you will not be able to acces the k3d resources generated for you.

 ## Learning the Ropes

 We've tried our best to provide the available customizations and patterns of the Kubefirst platform here on our docs site.
 We've also made [links available](../../credit.md) to all of our open source tool's sources of documentation.